-Please note that the prices and booking conditions published on our website supercede those printed in any of our brochures.
+Please note that the prices and booking conditions published on our website supersede those printed in any of our brochures.

-The following Booking Conditions together with the General Information contained in all of our brochures and websites (where applicable to your holiday) form the basis of your contract with The Artisan Travel Company Limited t/as Artisan Travel members of ABTA.
+The following booking conditions together with the general information contained in our brochures and websites (where applicable to your holiday) form the basis of your contract with The Artisan Travel Company Limited t/as Artisan Travel members of ABTA.
 Please read them carefully as they set out our respective rights and obligations.
-In these Booking Conditions, "you" and "your" means the lead name on the booking or any of them as applicable (including anyone who is added or substituted at a later date) and “departure” means the start date of the holiday arrangements you have booked with us.
-"We", "us" and "our" means The Artisan Travel Company Limited t/as Artisan Travel
+In these booking conditions, "you" and "your" means all persons named on the booking or any of them as applicable (including anyone who is added or substituted at a later date) and “departure” means the start date of the holiday arrangements you have booked with us.
+"We", "us" and "our" means The Artisan Travel Company Limited t/as The Aurora Zone.

-The person making the booking ("the party leader") must be at least 18 and must be authorised to make the booking on the basis of these Booking Conditions by all persons named on the booking.
-By making the booking, the party leader confirms that he/she is so authorised and that all party members agree to be bound by these Booking Conditions.
+The person making the booking ("the party leader") must be at least 18 and must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking.
+By making the booking, the party leader confirms that he/she is so authorised and that all party members agree to be bound by these booking conditions.
 The party leader is responsible for making all payments due to us.
-Once you have requested a booking you will be sent an email with information about your booking.
+Once you have requested a booking you will be sent an email with information about your proposed booking.
 You must reply to this email within 5 days to proceed with your booking, if we do not receive your reply we shall be entitled to assume you do not wish to proceed with the booking.
 Once we have received your email confirmation we will, subject to the availability of your chosen arrangements, confirm your holiday by issuing you with a booking reference number.
-The booking reference number will be sent to the party leader or your travel agent.
+The booking reference number will be sent to the party leader.
 Within 7 working days of your booking being confirmed we will take payment for your arrangements and issue a confirmation invoice which you will receive within 3 days of your payment being accepted.

 You must check your booking documents carefully as soon as you receive them.
 Contact us immediately if any information which appears on the invoice or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracies in any document or confirmations within ten days of our sending it out (five days for tickets).

 We reserve the right to decline any booking at our discretion.
-We also reserve the right to cancel any booking as a result of unsuitable behavior (please also see clause 13 “Behaviour”).
+We also reserve the right to cancel any booking as a result of unsuitable behaviour (please also see clause 14 “Behaviour”).

-Dependent on the type of air fares or tickets which are being purchased it may be required for us to take the full payment for your flight costs (non-refundable except where otherwise stated in these booking conditions) or other tickets at the time of booking.
+Dependent on the type of air fares or tickets which are being purchased it may be necessary for us to take the full payment for your flight costs (non-refundable except where otherwise stated in these booking conditions) or other tickets at the time of booking.
 This will be discussed with you prior to booking the holiday and will also be included in your holiday quotation.
 Any such payment will be treated as part of your deposit.

-Changes to these Booking Conditions or the General Information shown in our brochure will only be valid if agreed by us in writing.
+Changes to these booking conditions or the general information shown in our brochure or on our website will only be valid if agreed by us in writing.

-We are a Member of ABTA, membership number Y6261.
+We are a member of ABTA, membership number Y6261.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 We can also offer you an arbitration scheme for the resolution of disputes arising out of this contract.
 The scheme is arranged by ABTA and administered independently.
 It is a simple and inexpensive method of arbitration on documents alone with restricted liability on you for costs.
 Alternatively, AITO’s Independent Dispute Settlement Service may be used to bring the matter to a speedy and amicable solution.
-Whichever option you choose, the upper limit on claims is £5,000 per person and £25,000 per booking form.
+Whichever option you choose, the upper limit on claims is £5,000 per person and £25,000 per booking.
 The scheme doesn’t apply to claims which are solely in respect of physical injury or illness or their consequences.
 It can however deal with claims which include an element of minor injury or illness subject to a limit of £1,500 on the amount the arbitrator can award per person in respect of this element.
 Your request for arbitration must be received by ABTA within eighteen months of the date of return from holiday.
 For injury and illness claims, you can request the ABTA Mediation Procedure and we have the option to agree to mediation.
 Further information on the Code and ABTA’s assistance in resolving disputes can be found on www.abta.com and the AITO scheme on www.aito.co.uk.

 If any member of your party celebrates a birthday during your proposed holiday period they will be charged the rate based on their age on the return date of travel for the whole duration of the holiday.

 Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
-Where we can assist, an amendment fee of £20 per person/per booking will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
+Where we can assist, an amendment fee of £25 per person will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.

-Should you or any member of your party need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing.
-Your notice of cancellation will only be effective when it is received in writing by us at our offices.
+You may cancel your confirmed holiday booking at any time prior to departure.
+Should you need to do so, the party leader must immediately advise us in writing.
+Your notice of cancellation will only be effective when it is received in writing by us.

 As we incur costs from the time we confirm your booking and may be unable to re-sell your holiday, the following cancellation charges will be payable.
 In calculating these cancellation charges, we have taken account of possible cost savings and the generation of income from other bookings which may be able to utilise cancelled services to the extent this is likely to be achievable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding any amendment / cancellation charges which have already been incurred.

 Amendment / cancellation charges are not refundable in the event of the person(s) to whom they apply cancelling.